PolarTerrestrialEnvironmentalSystems/Bering_Sea_Plankton_Sequencing/Diatom_Amplicon_Sequencing/README.md

 ```

 ```
-# change oath to the directory where the output has to be saved
+# change path to the directory where the output will be saved
 DMS_OUT=/path/to/results/
 ```